mikey-t/swig/docs/SwigDevNotes.md

 There might be other (and maybe better?) ways to do this, but javascript is actually really comfortable to pass around functions and promises as params, so it makes it feel relatively natural if you've done any async programming in javascript.

+## Protection from Non-Typescript Silliness

+Normally if you're writing typescript functions to be consumed by other typescript code, you can rely on type constraints on method signatures.
+But if you're writing typescript functions that are transpiled and accessed by any flavor of javascript, we need to protect ourselves more.
+I've added some checks to verify that params passed to series and parallel are actually `Task` or `NamedTask`.
+There may be additional spots in the code that need similar treatment.

 ## TODO

 - Setup unit testing (integration testing really) and add tests.
 See personal notes for list of needed tests I've kept track of so far.